[ << ] [ >> ] [] [] [] [ ? ]

 -gas

 Enable GNU-as compatibility mode.
-Currently this will only prevent labels prefixed by a dot to be recognized as local labels.
+Currently this will only prevent labels prefixed by a dot to be recognized as local labels and turns .org into a pure section-offset.

 -nodotneeded